TP Hayes Decision

 In the case of Saugeen First Nation and Chippewas of Nawash v.
 Ontario (Minister of Natural Resources and Forestry) and T & P Hayes Ltd.*, the Ontario Superior Court of Justice overturned the Minister of Natural Resources and Forestry’s (MNRF) approval of T and P Hayes’ quarry licence, finding that the MNRF breached its duty to consult and accommodate the Saugeen Ojibway Nation’s Aboriginal and Treaty rights.
-The Court found these breaches “serious”, including the failure to notify SON of the project in a timely manner, failure by the Government to follow its own process, failure to provide funding for proper reviews of the project’s impacts, and failure to engage in a meaningful consultation with SON about the project’s impacts.
+The Court found these breaches “serious”, for the Crown had not:

 The SON Joint Chiefs and Councils are celebrating this monumental decision, “This comes after years of efforts to defend our constitutionally-protected rights in the face of hundreds of active quarries in our Territory.
 In this case, our efforts to defend our rights were met with years of stalling, denial of our rights, and a refusal to provide us with relevant information,” says Chief Lester Anoquot of Chippewas of Saugeen First Nation.
 “The Court has recognized that these tactics are not acceptable, and do not uphold the honour of the Crown or advance reconciliation.
 We hope this decision will serve as a road map for how to do better on the many other quarry applications currently in process.”